naolsen/fctbases/README.md

 * Calculate basis at desired time point(s)
 * Evaluate basis with coefficients at desired time point(s)
-* Both of the above, but with derivates
+* Both of the above, but also for first and second order derivates

 ## Usage
 Initialize a basis function by calling an appropiate initialization function, e.g.